 Founded in 1889, Agnes Scott College is a highly selective, private liberal arts college for women.
 Agnes Scott has a diverse student body of around 900 students from 43 states and 37 countries.
 12 percent of the students are international.
 US News & World Report magazine ranks Agnes Scott among the top national liberal arts schools for diversity.

-Main CampusDecatur/Atlanta, Georgia, United States Campus Website0 - 5,000 on Campus250,000+ residents in Decatur/AtlantaLanguage(s) spoke on campus: English
+Main CampusDecatur/Atlanta, Georgia, United States Campus Website0 - 5,000 on Campus250,000+ residents in Decatur/AtlantaLanguage(s) spoken on campus: English

 The 100-acre, green wooded campus with gothic buildings is located in the historic community of Decatur, Georgia in Atlanta.
 It is within walking distance to dozens of shops and restaurants as well as bus stops and a rapid-transit rail station (MARTA).
 Downtown Atlanta is only 15 minutes from campus by MARTA.
 Because of its beauty, Agnes Scott College has been the filming site for several Hollywood movies and has been voted the second most beautiful campus in the United States.